 Tim Ray's Biography

 Tim’s busy schedule has included frequent tours throughout the Americas, Canada, Mexico, Europe, Asia, and the Middle East, and has included performances at Carnegie Hall, the White House, the Kennedy Center and the 1992 Presidential Inauguration.
 Tim has also performed repeatedly on “The Tonight Show” (Johnny Carson, Jay Leno), “Late Night with David Letterman,” “The Conan O’Brien Show,” “Austin City Limits” and various other national TV and radio broadcasts.
-He released his first CD as a leader in 1997 - Ideas & Opinions - on Gunther Schuller’s GM record label, which featured drummer Lewis Nash and bassist Rufus Reid.
+He released his first CD as a leader in 1997 - Ideas & Opinions - on Gunther Schuller’s GM Recordings label, which featured drummer Lewis Nash and bassist Rufus Reid.
 His second self-led CD was released in 2003 - Tre Corda - and includes Greg Hopkins on trumpet and Eugene Friesen on cello.
-Tim has two new solo piano CDs – a collection of original compositions and improvisations entitled On My Own, vol. 1 – New Works, and a soon-to-be-released volume of pieces from some of the great American composers of popular song.
+This “chamber jazz” trio has just released their next recording - Squeaky Toy - which features original compositions and music by Bela Bartok.
+Tim also has two new solo piano CDs: a collection of original compositions and improvisations entitled On My Own, vol. 1 – New Works, and a soon-to-be-released volume of pieces from some of the great American composers of popular song.

 A sought-after arranger and composer, Tim has penned numerous original works for his trio Tre Corda, for solo piano, big band, string orchestra, and an extensive body of writing for jazz trio and quartet.
 He is a grant recipient from the National Endowment for the Arts, and is currently on the faculty of the Berklee College of Music.
-Tim has also lectured and taught improvisation at Harvard University and MIT, and conducts workshops and clinics at colleges and high schools throughout the U.S. and Canada.
+Tim was previously on the faculty of the New England Conservatory of Music, has lectured and taught improvisation at Harvard University and MIT, and also conducts workshops and clinics at colleges and high schools throughout the U.S. and Canada.